 - OSHA’s Form 301: Injury and Illness Incident Report

 - OSHA’s Form 300: Log of Work-Related Injuries and Illnesses

-In this post, we’ll explain how to complete OSHA’s Form 300A: Summary of Work-Related Injuries and Illnesses.
+In this post, we’ll explain how and when to complete OSHA’s Form 300A: Summary of Work-Related Injuries and Illnesses.

 What Is Form 300A (the Summary)?